 With Applications Manager's ECS monitoring dashboard, get an overview of the number of active Services in your ECS environment.
 View the number of EC2 and Fargate services that are running and draining along withthe number of EC2 and Fargate Tasks that are active and pending all at a single glance.

-Keep an eye on the instances and the tasks running on the ECS cluster.
+Keep an eye on the instances running on the ECS cluster.
 When it comes to ECS clusters, resource reservation and utilization are the most important parameters.
-Applications Manager provides extensive details on resource stats such as CPU and memory that is reserved and used, file system usage, network traffic rate, and more.
+Applications Manager's AWS ECS monitor provides extensive details on resource stats such as CPU and memory that is reserved and used, file system usage, network traffic rate, and more.
 Understanding memory utilization can prevent memory contentions and ensure optimum operformance of your deployments.

 A task listens to instructions from ECS and executes them for launching, terminating, and configuring containers.
-Applications Manager's ECS monitoring system allows you to monitor KPIs like Health Status, Last Status, Desired Status, connectivity details, resource details, and configuration information of the tasks.
+Applications Manager's Amazon ECS monitoring tool allows you to monitor ECS performance metrics like Health Status, Last Status, Desired Status, connectivity details, resource details, and configuration information of the tasks.
 Isolate tasks that have stopped running and identify the root cause to resolve issues with ease.